-Summary of recommendations to protect Hill Country water quality from wastewater discharges
+Summary of recommendations to protect Hill Country

-Recommendation numbers 1-7 correspond to same threat numbers in previous slide Major recommendations in black, specific recommendations in blue
+Recommendation numbers 1-8 correspond to same threat numbers in previous slide Major recommendations in black, specific recommendations in blue

 - 1. Decrease maximum allowable limits for wastewater quality. (slides 19-23). - a.
 Wastewater quality limits should be lowered at least on-half for all Hill Country areas. - 2.
 Add additional water-quality constituents for which wastewater quality limits are permitted. - a.
-Identify, for all Hill Country areas, maximum levels for CBOD, TSS, NH3, P, DO, and TOC. (slide 24). - 3.
-For all areas, establish maximum limits for grab, daily mean, and 7-day mean wastewater quality.
+Identify, for all Hill Country areas, maximum levels for CBOD, TSS, NH3, P, DO, and TOC. (slide 24). - For all areas, establish maximum limits for grab, daily mean, and 7-day mean wastewater quality.
 The 30-day mean wastewater quality duration is too long to protect water quality for receiving waters and should be abolished. (slide 25) - 4.a.
 Wastewater plants should not receive prior notice of inspections. (slides 26-28) - b.
 Time periods allowed for noncompliant operators to become compliant should be reduced to days rather than weeks. - c.
 Fines and penalties for noncompliance should be increased. - d.
 All violations, fines, and penalties should be made immediately available on the Internet. - 5.
 Wastewater permit applications should include a thorough assessment of hydrologic and water quality conditions for wastewater receiving areas and potential threats to those areas from wastewater. (slides 29-31) - a.
 For the receiving area of all wastewater permits, all water data and findings for surface and groundwater should be aggregated and a thorough analyses made to assure that the wastewater would not degrade the water quality for receiving waters.
 The report should include analyses for low-flow and long-term conditions, and, for compliance and worst case spill scenarios, the predicted water quality concentrations and loads for receiving waters (wells, streams, and reservoirs). - b.
 Establish contingency permits for wastewater discharges so that such discharges occur only during designated minimal downstream streamflow discharge conditions. - 6.
 Establish a limit (0.5% recommended) on phosphorus contents in detergents for Hill Country areas. (slide 32) - 7.
-Require periodic water-quality monitoring of streams and aquifers in wastewater receiving areas for contamination from wastewater. - Where feasible, decentralized wastewater treatment and reuse of wastewater should be encouraged and used. (slide 36, first reference)
+Require periodic water-quality monitoring of streams and aquifers in wastewater receiving areas for contamination from wastewater. - 8.
+The entire contributing zone to the Edwards aquifer should be provided the same protection as that within 10 miles of the Edwards aquifer (slide 36) - Where feasible, decentralized wastewater treatment and reuse of wastewater should be encouraged and used. (slide 37, first reference)